handrews/OpenAPI-Specification/src/oas.md

 The most common base URI source that is used in the event of a missing or relative `$self` (in the [OpenAPI Object](#openapi-object)) and (for [Schema Object](#schema-object)) `$id` is the retrieval URI.
 Implementations MAY support document retrieval, although see the [Security Considerations](#security-considerations) sections for additional guidance.
 Even if retrieval is supported, it may be impossible due to network configuration or server unavailability (including the server hosting an older version while a new version is in development), or undesirable due to performance impacts.
-Therefore, all implementations SHOULD allow users to provide the intended retrieval URI for each document so that references can be resolved as if retrievals were performed.
+Therefore, all implementations SHOULD allow users to provide documents with their intended retrieval URIs so that references can be resolved as if retrievals were performed.

 ###### Resolving URI fragments